Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 };
 ```

    - **sdhci1** node decreases SD Card speed for better card compatibility on ZCU104 board.
-This only relates to ZCU104.
-It's not a part of Vitis acceleration platform requirements.
+This only relates to ZCU104 and is not a part of Vitis acceleration platform requirements.

    **Note**: an example file [zcu104/system-user.dtsi](ref_files/zcu104/system-user.dtsi) is provided for zcu104 board and [vck190/system-user.dtsi](ref_files/vck190/system-user.dtsi) for VCK190 board.